<< back to ADVICE & SUPPORT

 What qualifications and experience will employers look for?

-Costume design, fashion, theatre design or performing arts (production).wardrobe assistant or costume maker a work your way up to designer as you build experience and contacts in the industry.
+Costume design, fashion, theatre design or performing arts (production), wardrobe assistant or costume maker can work your way up to designer as you build experience and contacts in the industry.

 Whatever your qualifications, you should find practical work experience and build a good portfolio or ’showreel’ DVD of your design work to show to potential employers.
 You can get relevant experience through: